gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-text-html.md

 Description: How to use HTML to display text that is positioned to match WebGL

 This article is a continuation of previous WebGL articles.
-If you haven't read them I suggest <a href="webgl-3d-perspective.html">you start there</a>
-and work your way back.
+If you haven't read them I suggest [you start there](webgl-3d-perspective.html) and work your way back.

 A common question is "how to I draw text in WebGL".
 The first thing to ask yourself